zlangbert/ha-daikinone/README.md

 ## Features

 * Controllable climate entities for each thermostat
+* All HVAC modes supported by the Daikin One+ system, including Emergency Heat
 * Intelligent handling of thermostat updates for ultra-fast response times
 * Sensors for status, temperatures, airflow, demand, etc. for all connected equipment